karineek/Fuzz3/README.md

 To execute with a specific target you pass its executor name with the ```--executor``` flag (See below examples).

+We wrote some scripts to auto-run some of the SUTs [HERE](https://github.com/karineek/Fuzz3/tree/main/SUT).

+We discuss some in detail, below.

 **0. flaky_triangle:**

    Run it